KMilhan/wc_over_internet/README.md

 pages.
     - We can improve with encoding guessing.
 There are good oss implementations such as `cchardet`
-1. User can find a word maximum length of 4MB
+1. User only can find a word maximum length of 4MB

 ## Design choices
 1. Web page cache